beancount/docs/docs/installing_beancount.md

 To be able to compile C++ code for Python you will need to install the same major version of the C++ compiler as your Python installation was compiled with.
 By running *python* in a console and looking for a text similar to *\[MSC v.1900 64 bit (AMD64)\]* you can determine which compiler was used for your particular Python distribution.
 In this example it is *v.1900*.

-Using this number find the required Visual C++ version [<span class="underline">here</span>](https://stackoverflow.com/questions/2676763/what-version-of-visual-studio-is-python-on-my-computer-compiled-with).
+Using this number find the required Visual C++ version [<u>here</u>](https://stackoverflow.com/questions/2676763/what-version-of-visual-studio-is-python-on-my-computer-compiled-with).
 Since different versions seem to be compatible as long as the first two digits are the same you can in theory use any Visual C++ compiler between 1900 and 1999.

 According to my experience both Python 3.5 and 3.6 was compiled with MSC v.1900 so you can do either of the following to satisfy this requirement:

--   Install the standalone [<span class="underline">Build Tools for Visual Studio 2017</span>](https://visualstudio.microsoft.com/thank-you-downloading-visual-studio/?sku=BuildTools&rel=15) or
+-   Install the standalone [<u>Build Tools for Visual Studio 2017</u>](https://visualstudio.microsoft.com/thank-you-downloading-visual-studio/?sku=BuildTools&rel=15) or

--   Install the standalone [<span class="underline">Visual C++ Build Tools 2015</span>](http://go.microsoft.com/fwlink/?LinkId=691126) or
+-   Install the standalone [<u>Visual C++ Build Tools 2015</u>](http://go.microsoft.com/fwlink/?LinkId=691126) or

 -   Modify an existing Visual Studio 2017 installation